 27. Sign up for a mom-friendly fitness program this winter and be beach ready by the spring.

-28. The Seattle Children’s Film Festival kicks off its 2017 showcase in January with nearly 170 short films and 12 feature films that represent 52 countries and 37 languages.
+28. The Seattle Children’s Film Festival kicks off its 2018 showcase on January 25 with more than 170 short and feature films that represent more than 50 countries and 37 languages.

 29. Who says wine bars don’t pair well with kids?
-Head out to one of our favorite wine bars that not only welcome kids, but embrace them.
+Head out to one of these wine bars that not only welcome kids, but embrace them.

 30. Jump in the car and head south to Portland for some winter fun in a new city.